 HOWARD S. BLOOM

-Since 1999, Dr. Howard S. Bloom has led MDRC’s development and application of experimental and quasi-experimental methods for estimating program impacts, with an emphasis on using these methods to improve evaluations of educational interventions.
+Since 1999, Dr. Bloom has led MDRC’s development and application of experimental and quasi-experimental methods for estimating program impacts, with an emphasis on using these methods to improve evaluations of educational interventions.
 Before coming to MDRC, Dr. Bloom spent 21 years teaching research methods, program evaluation, and applied statistics to a generation of graduate students in public policy and management at Harvard University and at New York University, where in 1993 he received the university-wide Great Teacher Award.

 Hilda Borko is a professor of education at Stanford University.
 She received her BA in psychology, her MA in philosophy education, and her PhD in educational psychology from the University of California, Los Angeles.